-Our strategy is to grow our business and increase profitability, mainly by improving our operating efficiency in the distribution of IT components within all of regions we operate in, by upgrading our product portfolio and by increasing sales of our private label products.
+Our strategy is to grow our business and increase profitability, mainly by improving our operating efficiency in the distribution of IT products within all of regions we operate in, by upgrading our product portfolio and by increasing sales of our private label products.
 We intend to achieve this by:

-- a) increasing sales and market share in particular countries of the Former Soviet Union, Central and Eastern Europe, Middle East and Africa ("EMEA") taking advantage of the weakenesses of competition; - b) decreasing dependance on traditional IT component business by adding more finished-goods (i.e. laptops) to our product portfolio and improving the gross profit margin; - c) upgrade and further develop our private label business; - d) controll cost structure, enhancing operating efficiency and automated processes, including our online sales channels; - e) decreasing the foreign exchange exposure by further improvement of hedging efforts. - Increasing sales and market share in the EMEA region taking advantage of the weaknesses of competition.
+- a) increasing sales and market share in particular countries of the Former Soviet Union, Central and Eastern Europe, Middle East and Africa ("EMEA") taking advantage of the weakenesses of competition; - decreasing dependance on traditional IT component business by adding more finishedgoods (i.e. laptops) to our product portfolio and improving the gross profit margin; - c) further developing our private label business; - d) controlling our cost structure, enhancing operating efficiency and automated processes, including our online sales channels; - e) decreasing foreign exchange exposure by further improvement of hedging efforts. - Increasing sales and market share in the EMEA region taking advantage of the weaknesses of competition.

-The last world's financial crisis led some of our competitors to bankrupcy or to decission of moving out from particular markets.
+The last world's financial crisis has led some of our competitors to bankrupcy or to decision of moving out from particular markets.
 Additionally we have signed a significant number of agreements with suppliers for many countries, including Slovakia, Ukraine or the Middle East countries.
 This resulted in increased market share in several countries of operations.